Accenture/reactive-interaction-gateway/examples/channels-example/README.md

-# Reactive Interaction Gateway Channels Example
+# Reactive Interaction Gateway Events Example

-Example shows how Phoenix channels work inside Reactive Interaction Gateway (RIG), how it interacts with Kafka and at the same time uses API Proxy.
+Example shows how events and subscriptions work inside Reactive Interaction Gateway (RIG) -- SSE/WS, how it interacts with Kafka and at the same time uses API Proxy.

 Components involved:

 - Kafka & Zookeeper
 - RIG => Main component responsible for proxy and live communication
 - External service => has REST API endpoint that can produce message to Kafka
-- UI => Connects to RIG via WS/SSE, does REST API call to External service through RIG, consumes events from subscribed Phoenix channel
+- UI => Connects to RIG via WS/SSE, does REST API call to External service through RIG, consumes events from subscribed event types

 ## Quick start